amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 > #### CHALLENGE 5
 > Produce a table listing the data for all individuals in Plot 1 that weighed more than 75 grams, telling us the date, species ID, and weight (in kg).

-Going back to the evaluation of `AND` and `OR`, if we wanted to get all the records from before 1980 or from 2000 or later that were about species DM, we might be inclined to write the query this way:
+Continuing with the evaluation of `AND` and `OR`, if we wanted to get all the records from before 1980 or from 2000 or later that were about species DM, we might be inclined to write the query this way:

 	SELECT *
 	FROM surveys
 	WHERE year < 1980 OR year >=2000 AND species_id="DM";

-However, the program will evaluate `AND` first and then `OR`, which would give us all records for DM from 2000 or later, combined with all records from before 1980 for any species.
+However, because `AND` takes logical precendence over `OR`, the program will evaluate `AND` first and then `OR`, which would give us all records for DM from 2000 or later, combined with all records from before 1980 for any species.
 The correct way to write this query would be this:

 	SELECT *
 	FROM surveys
 	WHERE (year < 1980 OR year >=2000) AND species_id="DM";

+The parentheses ensure that the computer combines `AND` and `OR` in the way that we intend.

 We started with something simple, then added more clauses one by one, testing their effects as we went along.
 For complex queries, this is a good strategy to make sure you are getting what you want.
 It also might be helpful to create a subset of the data that you can easily see in a temporary database to practice your queries on before working on a larger or more complicated database.

 > #### CHALLENGE 6
-> Update your query from Challenge 1 to include plot ID in the results, and include filters so that only individuals caught on plot 1 or plot 2 and that weigh more than 75g are returned.
+> Identify the species ID, weight, and plot ID for each survey item, and include filters so that only individuals caught on plot 1 or plot 2 and that weigh more than 75g are included.

 ## <a name="missing"></a>Missing data

-`NULL` can be used in queries to represent missing data (note that this is not the same as true or false or 0).
+`NULL` can be used in queries to represent missing data (note that `NULL` is not the same as 0).

 For example, to find all instances where the species_id was not entered, we can write this query: